-An incentive for owners of historic buildings, this City of Columbia program may enable you to keep your building's current assessed value at the same rate for 20 years.
-The property owner is required to make an investment of 20% of qualified expenses to qualify for the abatement.
+An incentive for owners of historic buildings, this City of Columbia program may allow you to keep your building's assessed value at the same amount for 20 years.
+The property owner is required to make an investment of 20% in qualifying expenses to be eligible for the property tax abatement.
 Richland County also offers its own Bailey Bill which generally mirrors the City's program.
 For more information, go to their website.

 The Bailey Bill was passed by the state legislature in 1992 to give local governments the option of granting property tax abatement to encourage the rehabilitation of historic properties.
 Following amended state legislation in 2004, Columbia's City Council also adopted a local amended version of the bill in July of 2007.

 All projects must be reviewed by the Design/Development Review Commission and your district's staff representative for eligibility prior to the start of work.
 Please contact City staff for additional details.

 - Bailey Bill Ordinance